These productions have both started rehearsing and cannot be joined anymore.

 With Who Put Bella in the Witch Elm, director Jelle Stiphout, in collaboration with writer Samuel A. Bom, makes a documentary theater performance about a gruesome murder where everyone is quilty but no one knows who’s responsible.

-"Who put Bella down the Wych Elm?" will be performed on 7, 9 & 10 May.
+"Who put Bella down the Wych Elm?" will hopefully be performed on 7, 9 & 10 May.
+Due to the corona virus measurements however, rehearsals have currently been postponed.
+More information will be provided soon.